 With its wide range of balance transfer credit cards, Lloyds Bank is likely to have a suitable deal for you.

-Lloyds Bank offers an impressive selection of balance transfer deals, so whatever your balance transfer requirements are, there’s a good chance Lloyds will be able to provide a competitive option.
+Lloyds Bank offers an impressive selection of balance transfer deals, so whatever your balance transfer requirements are, there’s a good chance Lloyds Bank can provide a competitive option.

 For those moving small sums that won’t take an age to pay off, there’s a no transfer fee deal.
-However, if you’d like a lengthy time period to clear your debt, Lloyds is among the front-runners here, too.
-What’s more, there are options with shorter 0% periods that come with smaller balance transfer fees.
+However, if you’d like a lengthy time to clear your debt, Lloyds Bank is among the front-runners here, too.
+What’s more, there are options with shorter 0% periods and smaller balance transfer fees.